"God is good": John Dumelo shares how losing to Maa Lydia would've affected him

 John Dumelo thanks Sam George

-Earlier, YEN.com.gh reported that John Dumelo had reflected on the moment Sam George promised him he would become an MP after the 2024 elections.
+Earlier, YEN.com.gh reported that John Dumelo had reflected on the moment Sam George promised him he would become an MP.

 The new MP-elect for the Ayawaso West Wuogon constituency expressed his gratitude to the Ningo Prampram MP.

-John Dumelo established that he was preparing to reward Sam George for the immense faith he had in his political ambitions.
+John Dumelo disclosed that he was preparing to reward Sam George for the immense faith he had in his political ambitions.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!